Jan 6 case judge warns Trump, limits what he can say on the campaign trail - latest

 The latest developments from Trumpworld as the Republican front-runner faces myriad legal challenges that threaten to derail his latest presidential bid

-The first hearing in the criminal case against Donald Trump arising from his efforts to overturn the 2020 presidential election has concluded in Washington, DC.
+The first hearing in the criminal case against Donald Trump arising from his efforts to overturn the 2020 presidential election took place in Washington, DC, on Friday.

 US District Judge Tanya Chutkan is presiding over the case brought by Justice Department special counsel Jack Smith following a grand jury investigation into the allegations against the former president.

-Today she ruled on the matter of a protective order in the case and will allow some evidence provided in discovery to be made public if it is not deemed “sensitive” by the government.
+In the matter of a protective order in the case, she ruled that she will allow some evidence provided in discovery to be made public if it is not deemed “sensitive” by the government.

 She added: “I will take whatever measures are necessary to safeguard the integrity of these proceedings.”